Holidays Calendar for November 12, 2022

 - 1986 Died: Erich Koch, German Nazi leader.
 He served as a Gauleiter (regional branch leader) of the Nazi Party (NSDAP) in East Prussia from 1928 to 1945.

-- 1982 Born: Anne Hathaway, American actress, singer, and producer known for her role in such films as The Princess Diaries, The Devil Wears Prada, and Les Misérables.
+- 1982 Born: Anne Hathaway, American actress, singer, and producer known for her role in the films The Princess Diaries, The Devil Wears Prada, Les Misérables, and many more.

 - 1981 Died: William Holden, American actor who won the Academy Award for Best Actor in 1953 for his role as J.J.
 Sefton in Billy Wilder's war film Stalag 17.